-This herbal remedy can be used externally on the skin or it can be consumed in the form of a supplement.
+This herbal remedy can be used externally on the skin or consumed in the form of a supplement.

-It is important to keep in mind that taking raw horse chestnut can be toxic and is not recommended, especially in pregnant or lactating women.
+It is essential to remember that taking raw horse chestnut can be toxic and is not recommended, especially in pregnant or lactating women.

 Pine bark extract:

-The extract of pine bark can also reduce blood pressure and improve blood circulation, helps to relieve symptoms of varicose veins.
+The extract of pine bark can also reduce blood pressure and improve blood circulation, helping to relieve symptoms of varicose veins.

 Marigold of Damascus:

 This aesthetically pleasing flower has anti-inflammatory properties that reduce inflammation and pain.
-It is also known to promote the formation of collagen in the skin, restoring its natural texture.
+It is also known to promote collagen formation in the skin, restoring its natural texture.